dudycooly/site_tracker/README.md

 An example a single module (Monolithic) Flask application.

-This application tracks visit to a particular site.
+This application tracks visit to a particular web site.

 Used 2 tables to track visits of a given site

 * tracking_site